District of Columbia

 • Tuition or housing bill from a District of Columbia college or university issued for the current academic or housing term

-If first time voting and did not provide ID when registering: If this is your first time voting in DC and you did not provide proof of residence when registering, you will need to show one of the above proofs of residence to cast a live (regular) ballot.
+If first time voting and did not provide ID when registering: If this is a voter’s first time voting in D.C. and they did not provide proof of residence when registering, they will need to show one of the above proofs of residence to cast a live (regular) ballot.

 Early Voting & by Absentee Ballot